 This relates to:

-- Attendance – absence, both authorised and unauthorised – School achieves more than 95% attendance
+- Attendance – absence, both authorised and unauthorised – School target of more than 97% attendance

 - Exclusions and truancy